 As the parasites take in the mother's nutrition, they'll also take in the dewormer - meaning we can kill them effectively.
 Mom may be the source of these parasites, but the parasites can be controlled.
 Fenbendazole is labeled for pregnant moms.
 It not only gets the worms, but it also kills Giardia.
 By cleaning up the mother in late pregnancy, you can also solve the parasite issues for your puppies later!

-After 50 days gestation, deworm 3 days with Safeguard® or Panacur® C to remove as many parasites as possible from mom before birth.
+After 50 days gestation, deworm three days with Safeguard® or Panacur® C to remove as many parasites as possible from mom before birth.

-NEWLY ACQUIRED ANIMALSNo matter what the history or age, assume they have parasites!
-Deworm immediately, repeat in 2 weeks and start on the above adult program.
+Newly Acquired AnimalsNo matter what the history or age, assume they have parasites!
+Deworm immediately, repeat in two weeks and start on the above adult program.

 Parasites do not want to kill your pets; they want to use them as a dinner plate!
 Your job is to manage the parasites to prevent that from happening.